-Nihari is fantastic with fresh baked naan.
-We also have a hearty whole wheat naan recipe for you.
-Try it with parathas or our easy skillet flatbreads.
-Add some fresh salads or side dishes: salad shirazi, aloo gobi.
+Beef nihari is fantastic with fresh baked naan, khameeri roti or phulka, to soak up the gravy.
+Try it with hearty whole wheat naan or easy skillet flatbreads.
+Add some fresh salads or side dishes - salad shirazi, aloo gobi.

-Plating Nihari properly is important.
-Place the large chunks of meat in a wide serving dish and then pour some gravy around it.
+Plating nihari properly is important.
+Arrange the large chunks of meat in a wide serving dish and then pour some gravy around it.
 Make sure that the meat chunks are visible.
-Drizzle some drops of stew oil on top.
+Drizzle stew oil on top.